A relative newcomer to the tech scene, blockchain has the potential to revolutionize how businesses and companies manage and manipulate data.

 To ensure tamper resistance and data integrity, each block contains the hashed information of the previous block, creating a chain-like structure of interdependent blocks.

 The created database is then replicated and shared among network participants (nodes) which ensure overall transparency.
 If a node becomes compromised, the system can recover all the data from full nodes that store a copy of the entire blockchain.

-In order to add new data in the blockchain, the majority of nodes that compose the network need to reach a state of consensus concerning the data that will be introduced.
-This is achieved through a consensus mechanism which ensures that no malicious data can be introduced in the network by bad actors.
+In order to add new data to the blockchain, the majority of nodes that compose the network need to reach a state of consensus concerning the data that will be introduced.
+This is achieved through a consensus mechanism that ensures that no malicious data can be introduced in the network by bad actors.